These science kits for kids bring science to life through hands-on projects that touch on a variety of sciences.

 Learn & Climb Kids Science Kit: (Ages 5+) This general science kit includes sixty experiments plus many of the supplies needed.

-4M Kitchen Science Kit: (Ages 8 and up) This smaller kit allows kids to perform 6 different science experiments using common kitchen ingredients.
+4M Kitchen Science Kit: (Ages 8 and up) This smaller kit allows kids to perform six different science projects using common kitchen ingredients.

 Chemistry kits for kids